ayurprabhava

 Bile acids are secretions from the liver, stored in the gallbladder, to aid in the process of digestion.
 Cholesterol is a basic building block of bile acids.

 Once chyme, the semi-digested food mixed with gastric juices from the stomach enters the small intestine, the gallbladder releases bile acids to the intestine.
 Bile acids help in the absorption of fat and fat-soluble vitamins from the food.
-Extra Note: Bile acids, while being acids, have a pH higher than 7.
-They help neutralize the highly acidic chyme from the stomach.

 5. Insulating Nerve Cells: